Edin Dzeko Net Worth 2024

 14. ^ Appearances in UEFA Europa Conference League

-15. ^ Four appearances and four goals in UEFA Champions League, two appearances in UEFA Europa League
+15. ^ Four appearances and four goals in UEFA Champions League, four appearances in UEFA Europa League

 International